 Excess mileage affects the car's depreciation value, which is factored into your monthly payments.
 If you go over your total annual mileage limit you’lll pay for the excess on a per-mile basis.
 You should always contact the leasing company if you think you're going to exceed your mileage allowance so they can help.

-If you're ready to start leasing, check out our great choice of car deals & find the best price on your next vehicle.
+If you're ready to start leasing, check out our fantastic choice of car leasing special offers & find the best price on your next vehicle.
 You can even search cars by budget if you want to keep your costs low, with prices beginning at around £130 per month.
 Or if you want to learn more, see how leasing compares to buying and discover which option is cheaper.